Foundations of Black Hole Accretion Disk Theory: Three Destinations in Kerr's Strong Gravity

-where $d{x_*}^2 = - g_{xx}\,dx^2$.
-The epicyclic frequencies (\ref{epicyclic-frequencies-relativistic}) are measured by the comoving observer.
-To get the frequencies ${\omega}_x^*$ measured by the stationary ``observer at infinity'', one should make the rescaling ${\omega}_x^* = A\,\omega_x$.
-The explicit formulae in the Kerr geometry are (here $x =r/M$),
+where $\partial {x_*}^2 = - g_{xx}\,\partial x^2$.
+The epicyclic frequencies~(\ref{epicyclic-frequencies-relativistic}) are measured by the comoving observer.
+To get the frequencies ${\omega}_x^*$ measured by the stationary ``observer at infinity'' (Section~\ref{sub-section-ergosphere}), one must rescale by the redshift factor ${\omega}_x^* = A\,\omega_x$.
+Obviously, when $({\omega}_r)^2 < 0$, the epicyclic radial oscillations described by Eq.~(\ref{harmonic-oscillator-relativistic}) are \textit{unstable} -- from Eq.~(\ref{epicyclic-frequencies-relativistic}) we see that they correspond to \textit{maxima} of the effective potential.
+This happens for all circular orbits with radii less than $r = r_{\mathrm{ms}}(a)$, and this limiting radius is called ISCO, the innermost stable circular orbit.

-Keplerian circular orbits exist in the region $r > r_{\rm ph}$, with $r_{\rm ph}$ being the circular photon orbit.
-Bound orbits exist in the region $r > r_{\rm mb}$, with $r_{\rm mb}$ being the marginally bound orbit, and stable orbits exist for $r > r_{\rm ms}$, with $r_{\rm ms}$ being the marginally stable orbit (also called ISCO $=$ innermost stable circular orbit).
-The location of these radii, as well as the location of the horizon $r_H$ and ergosphere $r_0$, are given by formulae,